 The Northern Avenue

 The Northern Avenue is actually a pedestrian street, opened in 2007, with 450 meters in length.
 It is full of shops for everyone who can afford to spend up-scaled brands.
 There are also luxury residences there.
-If nothing else, a walk on it is interesting and will also take you up to the City Opera house.
+If nothing else, a walk through it is interesting and will also take you up to the City Opera house – another Yerevan tourist attraction.

 The City Opera

 Even though you might not buy ticket for any of the shows, it is nice to walk around the Opera House in the afternoons and evenings, as the area is full of trendy cafes and bars.
 But if you’re more interested in shows, check out last-minute tickets, which can be bought cheaply.

 Yerevan has a large stairway, made out of limestone, which is full of modern sculptures.
 Cascades are also full with trendy cafes and are actually one of the most recognized tourist attractions in Yerevan.
 The building of Cascades started already in 1971, but everything was finished no sooner than in 2009.
 Unfortunately we missed that when in Yerevan, but it is said it is definitely one of the best Yerevan tourist attractions to be found.

 The main religion in Armenia is Orthodox, but we can still find a beautiful Shiite mosque from 18th century here.
 The Blue Mosque is by now the only mosque in Yerevan.

 Armenia got its own first food chain in 2005.
 We could say Karas is somehow fast-food restaurant, but with some differences – you will not get hamburgers there, but luckily just local Armenian dishes.
 If you are looking for cheap, good and local food, Karas will not disappoint you.
 There are menus in English as well.

 Every city is unique and much more interesting because of its local markets and you can find some interesting ones in Yerevan as well.
 It depends what you like best, but flea markets are really worth the exploration.